 For a long time, Best Original Song was a big category at the Academy Awards.
 Movie soundtracks have always been natural tie-in merchandising, and they used to be big business.
 In the internet age, the synergy still exists but a lot of the magic has gone away.
 But while the luster may be faded, the award still has great meaning–so let’s take a look back at the best and worst winners of the last decade.
-I will update this list as new winners come in through 2019.

 If you want to know how far the Best Original Song category has fallen, look no further than 2011, which only yielded two nominees in the category–the first (and so far only) time that has happened.
 “Man or Muppet” was the clear winner of the two, but at the end of the day, it’s an utterly forgettable song about being yourself.
 The main appeal behind the win is that one half of Flight of the Conchords got an Oscar.

 9. “We Belong Together,” Toy Story 3 (2010)

 Randy Newman is nearly inseparable from the Toy Story franchise, providing a key part of its folksy charm.
 Still, his signature style is very love-it-or-hate-it, and while this ode to friendship has some appeal, it feels a bit past its expiration date.
 It’s great for playing behind a montage in a movie, but not for much else.